lorin98/randstad_artificial_intelligence_challenge/README.md

 The proposed solution exploits the [PyTorch](https://pytorch.org/) framework and, in particular, the [PyTorch Lightning](https://www.pytorchlightning.ai/) library.
 The model is the italian adaptation of the [BERT](https://arxiv.org/abs/1810.04805) transformer from [HuggingFace](https://huggingface.co/) to extract contextualized information about sentences (i.e., the job offers).

+**[EDIT]** The project has been ranked at the 4th place and marked as one of the best performing approaches by registering the highest score on a par with other four candidates (complete results available at this [link](https://www.vgen.it/risultati-randstad-artificial-intelligence-challenge/)).

 ## Run the project

 We provide a commented Colab/Jupyter [notebook](./Randstad_Artificial_Intelligence_Challenge.ipynb) to run the project.
 In addition, you are free to execute the associated [script](./run_model.py), which is a copy of the notebook, as follows: